Andrew Jackson and the slave trade: Charges, denials, coverup, historiography

 The extended Jackson–Donelson clan is one of a number of American families that have scrubbed the occupational histories of American slave traders from obituaries and genealogies, effacing American history and obscuring the origins of their generational wealth.
 Jackson's great-grandson, Andrew Jackson IV, who worked in Los Angeles as a schoolteacher and occasional movie extra, wrote in the early 20th century, "As a lawyer for the ten years after his admission to the bar Jackson saw to it that he was well paid for this dangerous frontier law work.
 For an ordinary law suit he got one square mile of land for his fee.
 By 1796 he had been paid 50,000 square miles in fees."
 A distant cousin, Charles S. Caffery, wrote in the early 1950s of his direct ancestor, Jackson's brother-in-law John Caffery, "[Jackson's] defamers said that he dealt in negroes but this was never proven.
 He did buy goods by the boat load and resold at retail through agents.
 John Caffery went early to Natchez, Mississippi, as Jackson's agent."
 (Note: An unsigned letter published in the Tennessee Gazette of February 18, 1800, announced, "...with pleasure we state that capt.
 Caffery, with a public spirit peculiar to himself proposes carrying any species of produce to New Orleans for the moderate price of one dollar, per hundred which is the price (I understand) from the Natches.
 So laudable an undertaking deserves to be encouraged by every well wisher to this country, since it is presumed it will establish a precedent that must lead to more extensive undertakings..."
 One study of early American mercantile enterprises stated that "By the early 1790s American trading firms had come to recognize the value of having an agent in New Orleans.
 Such men were able to quicken the pace of trade by smoothing the way at the southern terminal of the network."
 The fifth-born of the 11 children of John Caffery and Mary Donelson, Mary "Patsy" Caffery, married Abraham Green of the Natchez District in approximately 1801.)
-According to Liverpool-based scholar Michael Tadman, "Slave trading and the forcible separation of slave families were pervasive...in the South generally and...traders tended to be men of considerable wealth and status.
+According to Tadman, "Slave trading and the forcible separation of slave families were pervasive...in the South generally and...traders tended to be men of considerable wealth and status.
 The trade, however, was awkward to fit with southern white claims of benevolence and tended therefore to be hidden."